The technical skills everyone needs to land their dream job

 3. How do I identify which technical skills are essential for my field?

-Be clear about the role you want to pursue and check out job postings with similar functions.
-Look at the requirements and take note of the technical skills necessary to do the position.
+Be clear about the role you want and analyse job postings with similar functions.
+Look at the job requirements and compare them with technical skills examples relevant to your industry.
 Assess if you possess the same capability and highlight this on your resume.

 4. How can I improve my technical skills without spending a lot of money?